20026216/Car_park/carpark-prj-guided.md

   sensor class is expanded upon, this will be inherited from the sensor class, into the classes that may need it (like the CarPark and Display).
 >    - _The time_
->- The time class can be imported from the in built module of python, the time class itself could be imported from there.
-But in terms of what will be responsible for this mostly, the CarPark class could use this when updating the displays function is used.
+>- The CarPark class would be responsible for this when updating the displays function is used (you could display the time when the cars come in and exit)
 >
 > 2. **What is the difference between an attribute and a property?**
 >- An attribute is a variable that defines what a class is made out of.
 >https://www.geeksforgeeks.org/accessing-attributes-methods-python/
->- A property is a method that acts as an attribute.
+>- A property is a method that behaves as an attribute.
   This is used for the get_available_bays, where it doesn't really work as a method by itself, or an attribute by itself.
-Making it a property allows for better identification of what it does (removes ambiguity).
+>- The difference is that the property is a derived value of an attribute/s.
+As the example in the car park class, the available bays is a derived value of capacity, and the amount of plates
+> currently in the car park.
+>
+>
 > 3. **Why do you think we used a dictionary to hold the data we passed the display?
 List at least one advantage and one disadvantage of this approach.**
 >- We used a dictionary as so you don't have to update the method everytime you want to, display a new set of values(eg. you want to implement weather forecasts into it, the